 For some professionals, who are used to more traditional sculpting software, uMake might feel a bit limiting.
 Currently rendering options are meager compared to other offerings on this list.
 Not to mention painting and texturing is nonexistent.
 Because of that, this might be more of a hobby sculpting tool for now.
 There’s no denying that it’s fun, though.

-License: The text of "6 Best 3D Sculpting Software Tools (4 are Free)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "6 Best 3D Sculpting Software Tools in 2018 (4 are Free)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP